redhat-developer/gitops-operator/docs/OpenShift GitOps Usage Guide.md

 :warning:
     **`DISABLE_DEX` is deprecated and support will be removed in Argo CD operator v0.8.0.
 Please use `.spec.sso.provider` to enable/disable Dex.**

+**Note: `DISABLE_DEX` environment variable was earlier scheduled for removal in Argo CD operator v0.7.0, but has been extended to v0.8.0.**

 #### Using `.spec.dex`

 Dex can be uninstalled by either removing `.spec.dex` from the Argo CD CR, or ensuring `.spec.dex.config` is empty and `.spec.dex.openShiftOAuth` is set to `false`.